okken/pytest-requests/README.md

 It is a project for providing fixtures for mocking requests.

-However, we have discovered that [the rsponses project](https://github.com/getsentry/responses) is quite good.
+However, we have discovered that [the responses project](https://github.com/getsentry/responses) is quite good.

 Please, try responses first.